SWarrener/waybar-metoffice/README.md

 #### Optional
     -d Number of days, including today, you want the forecast for, Must be between 2 and 6.
 Default is 6 -l Sets if you want a string containing your location returned and included in the forecast.
-Options are true or false.
-Defaults to true.
+Options are TRUE or FALSE.
+Defaults to TRUE.

 ## Thanks
 UK Met Office for providing the weather API and example download scripts